luyadev/luya.io/docs/guide/admin/permission.md

 ## Disable REST/API action authentication

-In order disable permissions for only a given action you can define `luya\traits\RestBehaviorsTrait::$authOptional` to make an action public available:
+In order disable permissions for only a given action you can define <class name="luya\traits\RestBehaviorsTrait" prop="authOptional" /> to make an action public available:

 ```php
 class MyTestController extends \luya\admin\base\Controller